minprog/cs50x-1718-1819/info/10 Syllabus.md

 4. solid quality on most aspects, including those from earlier modules
 3. good quality on some aspects, with evident attention to most other aspects
 2. evident attention given to a few aspects
-1. minimal attention given to quality as seen from the code {: start="5" reversed=""}
+1. minimal attention given to quality as evident from the code {: start="5" reversed=""}

 Based on the scheme above, the maximum score for this course is determined as 20 points (4 modules times 5 points).
 Additionally, tackling the "hacker edition" of a module, if available, may earn you one extra point.
 Tests and quiz have to be passed, but have no weight in the final grade.